arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-Now our use cases are transactional automatically when a class is annotated with the `@UseCase` annotation.
+Now our use cases are transactional automatically when we annotate a class with the `@UseCase` annotation.
 This is one example of how we can add behavior that is not central to the business logic without cluttering the code with that functionality.

 ### Integration Tests for Secondary Adapters

+One way of testing the secondary adapters would be to reuse the acceptance test cases and configure the tests to use the secondary adapter that we need to test instead of using an in-memory stub.
+We could do this with some clever use of JUnit 5 test interfaces and default methods, for example.

+While this is a valid approach, in this example, we have opted to test the secondary adapters separately.
+Testing the secondary adapters in isolation does not suffer as much from the problems we have testing primary adapters in isolation.

+First, from the application perspective, it shouldn't matter what adapter is behind a secondary port and we have already tested it using an in-memory stub.
+Second, we test the mapping code in the secondary adapter against a database container and we don’t need to verify any interactions.

 {{< figure src="/post/hexagonal-architecture-spring-boot/orders-jpa-adapter-integration-test.svg" caption="Testing secondary adapters with integration tests" >}}

-Now for the tests.
+The tests are accessing the adapters only through the secondary ports.
+This will minimize the coupling of the tests to the implementation.
+We are also not testing the JPA repositories directly, but through the adapter.
+This will exercise the mapping code that maps the domain entities to the persistence entities.

 ```java
 @DataJpaTest